 }

-Here, we’re counting up through the elements in the array.
-We start at index 0, then loop until we hit the final index of our array (that is, when index < 5 is no longer true).
-Running this will print out every element of the array:
+Here, the code counts up through the elements in the array.
+It starts at index 0, and then loops until it reaches the final index in the array (that is, when index < 5 is no longer true).
+Running this code will print out every element in the array:

 $ cargo run